43 Hassop Walk | Bromley | SE9 4JT | info@yasapo.co.uk

 How Often Should A House Be Rewired?

-Rewiring can last up to 30 to 40 years or more.
+House rewiring can last up to 30 to 40 years or more.
 Breakdown of insulations on the cables will determine when you need to rewire your property.
 If your property still uses the original wiring for more than 40 years or more and hasn’t been changed, you can get your electrician to run a check on your wiring to see if it needs to be rewired, as it is likely to be updated to meet modern standards.

 House Rewiring Cost Calculator

-House rewire cost varies depending on the size of your home, and what you want to get done – changing or adding new electrical panels, sockets, and other fixtures.
+House rewiring cost varies depending on the size of your home, and what you want to get done – changing or adding new electrical panels, sockets, and other fixtures.
 Rewiring could be calculated by meter square or per point.
 The average cost per m2 ranges from £25-30 and up to £30-40 for heavy-duty rewiring.
 However, most electricians estimate cost according to time, materials, or complexity of the work.
 You might likely spend up to £60 per hour for the installation of new fixtures.

 So this is best done when changing old wiring to save cost.
 However, if you’re doing a full rewiring, it will require a change in old electrical wiring and an upgrade of the circuit breaker to meet the latest requirements.
 This might cost up to £600 for a 100amp electrical panel and £800 to £1500 for a 200amp.
 Note that a typical labor cost for rewiring defers from state and city, and the estimations used here are the mean industry price and is subject to your project kind.